 Please enter a zero (0) in the class rank field if that information is not available to you.

-- The scholarships are awarded in various amounts, up to a "full ride".
+- The scholarships are awarded in various amounts, up to $50,000 per year.
 The scholarship can be used for up to 8 semesters for undergraduate education.
 Funding can be used to pay for tuition, room and board, books, supplies and equipment that are required based on your course syllabus.